Bypass 601 Groundwater Contamination Site

 Site Manager: Gizelle Bennett (firstname.lastname@example.org)

-The facility reportedly operated from 1966 to 1986.
-The MSR facility dealt in the recovery of scrap metal, mostly lead, that was recovered from scrap vehicle batteries.
-Waste from this operation consisted of the sulfuric acid (contaminated with lead) from the batteries and the battery casings and was collected and disposed in a surface impoundment on the MSR property.
-In early 1982, MSR reportedly stopped using the surface impoundment and began collecting the waste acid in stainless steel holding tanks.
+The MSR facility operated from 1966 to 1986.
+Operations included recovering scrap metal, mostly lead, from scrap vehicle batteries.
+MSR collected and disposed of waste in a surface impoundment on site.
+In 1982, MSR began storing waste in stainless steel holding tanks.

 Site Cleanup Plan

 Site investigations and cleanup activities have focused on two areas, which EPA refers to as operable units, or OUs.
 These areas include OU-1: soil contamination at the MSR facility; and OU-2: the 10 additional source areas and the site’s ground water contamination.

 In 1990, EPA issued an interim cleanup plan (a Record of Decision, or ROD) for OU-1.
 The plan included the following activities: